Tim Schaller

-Timothy Robert Schaller (born November 16, 1990) is an American professional ice hockey forward who is currently playing for the Milwaukee Admirals of the American Hockey League (AHL).
-He has previously played for the Buffalo Sabres, Boston Bruins and Vancouver Canucks in the National Hockey League (NHL).
+Timothy Robert Schaller (born November 16, 1990) is an American former professional ice hockey forward.
+He most recently played for the Milwaukee Admirals of the American Hockey League (AHL).
+Schaller previously played for the Buffalo Sabres, Boston Bruins and Vancouver Canucks in the National Hockey League (NHL).

 Playing career

 Growing up, Schaller attended Merrimack High School where he was a three sport athlete.
 He was named Merrimack High School Rookie of the Year in 2006 before joining the New England Jr. Huskies in the Eastern Junior Hockey League.

 Collegiate

 Schaller joined Providence College for the 2009–10 season.
-He scored his first collegiate goal in a 4–1 loss to Northeastern on November 20, 2009 and ended the season with 5 points.
+He scored his first collegiate goal in a 4–1 loss to Northeastern on November 20, 2009 and ended the season with five points.
 At the conclusion of the season, Schaller was the co-recipient of the Rev. Herman Schneider Most Valuable Freshman Award.

 In his sophomore year, Schaller played in 34 games for the Friars, earning a new career highs in points with 19.
 He was then invited to participate at the Chicago Blackhawks NHL Prospect Camp prior to his junior year.

 Despite suffering injuries throughout the season, Schaller finished the 2011–12 season with a new career high 14 goals, which also led the team.
 As a result, Schaller won the team's Rob Gaudreau Award for most goals scored.
 He was also named a semi-finalist for the Walter Brown Award as the best American-born college hockey player in New England and was invited to the Calgary Flames 2012 Development Camp on an Amateur Try-out agreement.

 Schaller was named one of three captains for the Friars prior to his senior year.
 He then recorded a career high 23 points in 38 games to help the team qualify for the 2013 Hockey East playoffs.
 Schaller was named Hockey East Defensive Forward of the Year before graduating.